Amalvc/Apiwiz-assignment/README.md

 4. **Run Test Files**:
    - Inside each folder, you'll find test files corresponding to different components or functionalities of your application.
    - You can run individual test files by selecting them and clicking the "Run" button.
-   - Alternatively, if you want to run entire test suites, you can select the main test file (e.g., `WishlistApplicationTests`) and click the "Run" button.
+   - Alternatively, if you want to run entire test suites, you can select the main test file (e.g., `ApiwizApplicationTests`) and click the "Run" button.

 5. **Review Test Results**:
    - After running the tests, IntelliJ IDEA will display the test results in the console.